-But, my overweighted in REITs have caused my portfolio to underperform my goal, which tells me that those securities aren’t as save as I thought.
+But, my overweighted REITs have caused my portfolio to underperform my goal, which tells me that those securities aren’t as safe as I thought.

-Portfolio will outperform in bear markets, but the question is if this conservative approach has led to my give up considerable gains in the recent bull market.
+My portfolio will outperform in a bear market, but the question is if this conservative approach has led me to give up considerable gains in the recent bull market.

-It might be zero sum game, maybe even something worse.
+It might be a zero-sum game, maybe even something worse.
 I will reflect on this matter more.

-One observation was that when the market dropped, people on Facebook and investment forums said “sale sale sale” and “I need to figure out what to buy and do research”.
+One observation was when the market dropped, people on Facebook and investment forums said “sale sale sale” and “I need to figure out what to buy and do research.”

-First, doing research on securities while the market is going down will cause you do add a huge amount of emotional bias to your calculation.
+First, doing research on securities while the market is going down will cause you to add a huge amount of emotional bias to your calculation.

-Not only that, you will feel the fear of missing out and most likely act too fast.
+Not only that but you will feel the fear of missing out and most likely act too fast.

 Do your research before the drop.